cowprotocol/docs/docs/cow-protocol/tutorials/arbitrate/solver/driver.md

     solver engine-->>driver: set of solutions
     driver->>driver: post-process solutions
     driver-->>autopilot: participate with the best solution
-    autopilot->>driver: request to reveal details about the settlement,<br>in case this solver won autopilot->>driver: request to execute the settlement,<br>in case this solver won driver->>driver: execute the settlement
+    autopilot->>driver: request to execute the settlement,<br>in case this solver won driver->>driver: execute the settlement
 ```